brabster/tw-site-mkdocs/docs/posts/2024-05-01-python-security-for-data-practitioners/index.md

 ### Pipenv, Poetry et al.

 I've used [pipenv](https://pipenv.pypa.io/en/latest/).
 I've used [Poetry](https://python-poetry.org/).
 There's several more.
 In my experience, they're far more trouble than they're worth.
-I have a bunch of anecdotes about this that I'll share another day.
+I have a bunch of stories about this that I'll share another day.

 ### Conda